Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-editor-qna.md

 ## More types for Dynamic Properties?
 -    **Q**: Can we expect some improvements to Dynamic Properties, with more complex types in the future such as:
-1. Items: We are not able to serialize item to string properly because we dont have access to all data related to these types
+-    **Q**: Items: We are not able to serialize item to string properly because we dont have access to all data related to these types
-2. TypedArrays: Chance to save the byte array directly to Dynamic Properties as we are able to have bigger arrays then strings are allowed too.
+-    **Q**: TypedArrays: Chance to save the byte array directly to Dynamic Properties as we are able to have bigger arrays then strings are allowed too.
 -    **A**: Great ideas!

 ## More entity health APIs